-Select User (Patient) and Provider Lists Option: USV All Users w/Visits, by Age, Gender, Race (3A & 3B)

-DEMO HOSPITAL UDS 2005

-NOTE: User lists may be hundreds of pages long, depending on the size of your patient population.
+Select User (Patient) and Provider Lists Option: USV All Users w/Visits, by Age, Gender, Race (3A & 3B) DEMO INDIAN HOSPITAL UDS 2006 NOTE: User lists may be hundreds of pages long, depending on the size of your patient population.
 It is recommended that you run these reports at night and print to an electronic file, not directly to a printer.

-Press Enter to Continue:

-The User List option documents the individual users (patients) and encounters (visits) that are counted and summarized on each Table report (main menu option REP).
+Press Enter to Continue: The User List option documents the individual users (patients) and encounters (visits) that are counted and summarized on each Table report (main menu option REP).
 The summary Table report is included at the beginning of each List report.
 UDS searches your database to find all visits (encounters) and related users during the time period selected.
-Based on the UDS definition, to be considered a user the patient must have had at least one visit meeting the following criteria:

-- must be to a location specified in your visit location setup - must be to Service Category Ambulatory (A), Hospitalization (H), Day Surgery (S), Observation (O), Nursing home visit (R), Historical Event (E) visit or In-Hospital (I) visit - must NOT have an excluded clinic code (see User Manual for a list) - must have a primary provider and a coded purpose of visit

-ALL USERS BY AGE, GENDER & RACE (Tables 3A and 3B)

-This report lists all patients who have at least on visit for the specified time period that meet the above criteria.
-Sorted by community, age and gender.
+Based on the UDS definition, to be considered a user the patient must have had at least one visit meeting the following criteria: - must be to a location specified in your visit location setup - must be to Service Category Ambulatory (A), Hospitalization (H), Day Surgery (S), Observation (O), Nursing home visit (R), Historical Event (E) visit or In-Hospital (I) visit - must NOT have an excluded clinic code (see User Manual for a list) - must have a primary provider and a coded purpose of visit ALL USERS BY AGE, GENDER & RACE (Tables 3A and 3B) This report lists all patients who have at least on visit for the specified of the report year.

-Lists all visits that fit the definition.
-Age is calculated as of June 30th of the report year.
+Figure 5-4: User List, Steps 3-7